Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable1.md

 ## CATME Submission
 Please fill out and submit the CATME form sent to your email!
 Do this by 1/??/2022, otherwise we will assign you to a group at our discretion!

+## Syllabus Quiz
+Please Complete the Syllabus Quiz found on ELC by 1/??/2022.

 ## Github Account Setup

 Before we assign you to a group on the class Github organization, we'll need you to create a Github account (free) and submit your username or github email so that we can invite you.
 If you already have an account you don't need to make a new one, just submit it to the ELC assignment.
 Otherwise, Github account setup is fairly straight forward, simply go to [Github](https://github.com/login) and follow the instructions there!